Sabrinas Organizing

 Sabrina Quairoli

-We first started by sorting the toys into the common groupings.
-Some gatherings we used were Lego, Duplo, Trains, Trucks, Electronic games, and books.
+Then we sorted the toys into common groupings.
+Some of the activities we used were Lego, Duplo, Trains, Trucks, Electronic games, and books.
 Then, we determined what bins she had that we could use for the NEW toys that were given to her son for his birthday.
 We also repurposed containers from other areas.
 And, replaced the smaller bins with larger ones.

-We sorted the Legos into two of these bins but didn't sort by color since her son didn't care about that now.
-Though I told her that the organization for the Legos may change when he gets older.
+The Lego sorting was the next step.
+We sorted them into two of these bins, but didn't sort by color since her son no longer cared about that.
+However, I told her that the organization for the Legos may change when he gets older.
 We placed the games and "rainy day projects" in bins on the shelf in the closet so her younger son wouldn't get to them.
 There was a stuffed animal bin too.

 after kids room 2